-MSc, RPBio, Master’s of Public Administration Candidate
+MSc, Master’s of Public Administration Candidate

-Many individuals and parties in Saanich are overlooked and need a louder voice: youth & young families, those on low and fixed incomes, small business, and the growing number of linguistic and ethnic minorities who call Saanich home.
-I want to ensure Saanich works for all of us, now and into the future.
+Many individuals and parties in Saanich are overlooked and need a louder voice: youth & young families, those on low and fixed incomes, small businesses, and the growing number of linguistic and ethnic minorities who call Saanich home.
+Rebecca Mersereau wants to ensure Saanich works for all of us, now and into the future.

 Chair of the CRD Water Advisory Committee (member since 2013)

 Secretary of the Inter-Cultural Association of Greater Victoria (board member since 2013)

-- Current appointed member of the Saanich Bicycle and Pedestrian Mobility Advisory Committee (since 2015)
+Appointed member of the Saanich Bicycle and Pedestrian Mobility Advisory Committee (since 2015)